 - technical support

 Take a moment to study the service provider’s reputation in the market.
-Reviews posted by users of hosting services provide great insight about their quality standards and trustworthiness.
+Reviews posted by users of hosting services provide great insight into their quality standards and trustworthiness.

 2. Own your domain name